Acrexia07/game-leaderboard-api/docs/development-log.md

 - **📖 Realization: ** I was able to learn and understand the consideration of having the admin user roles as part of the user management for creation and implementation.

-📌 **Next Step:** JWT Implementation Preparation - Admin Service Layer Implementation
+📌 **Next Step:** JWT Implementation Preparation - Admin Service Layer and Controller layer Implementation

+---

+## Day 30: JWT Implementation Preparation - Admin Service Layer and Controller layer Implementation
+**📅 Date:** September 3, 2025

+**🎯 Objectives:**
+- Develop service layer functions for admin using Test-driven Development approach.
+- Develop controller layer functions for admin using Test-driven Development approach.

+**🛠️ Implementation Summary:**
+- Developed service layer functions for admin using Test-driven Development approach.
+- Developed controller layer functions for admin using Test-driven Development approach.
+- Created negative test case on admin service layer function that checks username duplication.

+**🧠 Technical Learning:**
+- **📖 Realization: ** I was able to understand the importance of user management in spring security aspect.

+📌 **Next Step:** JWT Implementation

 ---